naroga/foreman/src/AppBundle/Resources/doc/process-php.md

     ];

 If your script throws an uncaught exception or triggers an error, your process will be marked as `FAILED`.
 Otherwise, there is no need to print anything.
-If it exists with no errors it will be marked as `SUCCESS`.
+If it exits with no errors it will be marked as `SUCCESS`.

 DISCLAIMER
 ----------